MostAwesomeDude/construct/docs/advanced.rst

 >>> d.one|d.two
 'one|two'

-Both Enum and FlagsEnum support merging labels from IntEnum and IntFlag (enum module):
+Both Enum and FlagsEnum support merging labels from IntEnum and IntFlag (enum34 module):

 ::